arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-01-09-hexagonal-architect-by-example.md

 As you see, the only differences are the input and output of the adapter.
 We need to refactor this code to avoid duplication between both primary adapters.
 It should be extracted into a dedicated business service.

 **Tip:** These business services can be written using the command and command handler patterns.
-I wrote a [blog post](/command-handler-patterns.html) that explains these design patterns.
-We always need to validate their input data because we can’t trust users.
-I explain how to validate the user input in this [blog post](/how-to-validate-a-command.html).
-The user permissions are still tricky, so I explain how to manage them in this [blog post](/how-to-handle-user-permissions-through-command-bus-middleware.html).
-Finally, a bus will help you to dispatch commands.
-I explain this pattern in this [blog post](/command-bus-design-pattern.html).
+I've written a blog post that explains these design patterns:

+{% include blog-post-link.html url='/command-handler-patterns.html' image='command-handler/command-handler.webp' title='Command and command handler design pattern' %}

+I've written a bunch of articles about how to handle a command, validate its data, handle user permissions, and so on.
+Take a look at these articles:

+{% include blog-post-link.html url='/tag/command' image='data-validation.webp' title='See all blog posts about command handling.' %}

 ### What about testing?